NBC's streaming service will have movies from Lionsgate after new deal with Starz

 The two companies have entered a long-term agreement that will give NBC's Peacock streaming service a fresh batch of content.
 The deal means that when Peacock launches in April 2020, users will have access to hundreds of films and shows produced by Starz, which is owned by Lionsgate.
 NBCUniversal has also agreed to license out content to Starz for its own streaming service.
 The agreement will also see the continued carriage of the Starz cable networks on Xfinity TV.

-"We are pleased that we were able to extend the partnership to Peacock and other businesses within Comcast while also ensuring Xfinity customers continue to enjoy great Starz programming," Comcast Cable's President of Consumer Services Dana Strong said in a statement.
+"We are pleased that we were able to extend the partnership to Peacock and other businesses within Comcast while also ensuring Xfinity customers continue to enjoy great Starz programming," Dana Strong, Comcast Cable's president of consumer services, said in a statement.

-The agreement will build out the offerings of Peacock, which will also include more than 15,000 hours of NBC content, including new originals such as a "Saved By The Bell" reboot with members of the original cast and "Dr. Death," based on the popular podcast.
-The streaming service will also include older series that aired on NBC including "The Office" (beginning in 2021), "Cheers" and "Friday Night Lights."
+The agreement will build out Peacock, which will offer more than 15,000 hours of NBC content, including new originals such as a "Saved By The Bell" reboot with members of the original cast and "Dr. Death," based on the popular podcast.
+The streaming service will also offer older series that aired on NBC including "The Office" (beginning in 2021), "Cheers" and "Friday Night Lights."

 The companies did not disclose the financial terms of the agreement, nor did they say which shows and movies will be licensed out.
-Lionsgate produced films like the "John Wick" trilogy and "The Hunger Games."
+Lionsgate produced films such as the "John Wick" trilogy and "The Hunger Games."

 "We look forward to continuing our longstanding partnership with Comcast to deliver great content and great value to our customers," Starz President and CEO Jeffrey Hirsch said.
 "Our ongoing relationship with Comcast reflects our ability to unlock opportunities across all of our businesses to the benefit of our subscribers."